Gadiguibou/gadiguibou.github.io/README.md

 - _posts

-All other directories and files use the GNU General Public License v3.0 included in the root of this repository as *LICENSE.txt*.
+All other directories and files use the GNU General Public License v3.0 included in the root of this repository as **LICENSE**.